bigwiv/Biopython-cn/chr14.rst

 The ``distribution`` object can be used to determine a number of different thresholds.
-We can specify the requested false-positive rate (probability of ¡°finding¡± a motif instance in background generated sequence):
+We can specify the requested false-positive rate (probability of â€œfindingâ€ a motif instance in background generated sequence):

 .. code:: verbatim